 Have you recently started dating?
 Meeting new people and starting a new relationship can be exciting, but it can also be a stressful time, especially if you’ve been out of practice for awhile!
-And, if you are a newly diagnosed with Celiac disease, or are gluten-intolerant, this can add a whole new dimension of stress to your dating life.
+And, if you are newly diagnosed with Celiac Disease, or are gluten-intolerant, this can add a whole new dimension of stress to your dating life.
 Though more people than ever are aware of gluten allergies, that doesn’t mean they understand the real impact it can have on your life.
 Check out 10 dating tips for gluten-free singles below.

-Those who have Celiac disease or are gluten intolerant need to be extremely careful about what to eat on a daily basis.
+Those who have Celiac Disease or are gluten intolerant need to be extremely careful about what to eat on a daily basis.
 Celiac disease has numerous different symptoms with each person having their own unique reaction to gluten.
 A few common symptoms are gastrointestinal distress, bloating, diarrhea, vomiting, anemia, weight loss, and abdominal pain.
-Adults can also be anemic, and suffer from fatigue, bone and joint pain.
+Adults can also be anemic, and suffer from fatigue, bone, and joint pain.
 None of these symptoms are things you’d want to discuss on a first date!

 The only recognized treatment for Celiac disease is a strict avoidance of all foods that contain gluten.
 This can make it very difficult to go to restaurants, where cross-contamination is a serious concern.
 While some restaurants are very up-to-speed on gluten-free dining and even provide a gluten-free menu, many others are not as well-equipped to cater to gluten-free clients.
 You can probably already imagine what could go wrong.
 Eat one bit of gluten at a restaurant and you might spend the rest of the evening on the toilet, or worse, vomit in the car on the way home.

 So, what’s a gluten-free gal or guy supposed to do?
 Well, take a deep breath and keep reading.
 Here are some tips to help ensure that your dates go smoothly.